YecidMorenoUSP/rerobapp/readme.md

 Flashing the eMMC with an official image from [Beaglebone.org](https://www.beagleboard.org/distros), in this case the image [AM335x Debian 11.7 2023-08-05 4GB eMMC IoT Flasher](https://www.beagleboard.org/distros/am335x-debian-11-7-2023-08-05-4gb-emmc-iot-flasher) was used for the Beaglebone Green.

+Download the img using: `./install/beaglebone` in your shell

 If you want root access, please remember that Beaglebone images have the default *[username:password]* is `debian:temppwd`.